dcycle/starterkit-node/README.md

     Example:

     When we receive a WhatsApp message, we publish the messageHasBeenReceived event.
 The webhookWhatsAppSubscriber handles the event via the processReceivedMessage method to save the received message and send a reply.
-    Publish

     To publish an event:
     ```
     // Publish the event for a specific event type.
+    // Call this in a event handler method of a specific class.
+    // Ex:- helloWorld method of observerExamplePublisher/index.js .
     await this.app().c('observer').publish(
-        'publisherModule',        // The publisher module
+        // The publisher module
+        'publisherModule',
-        'publishedEvent',         // The event being published
+        // The event being published
+        'publishedEvent',
-        data                      // The event data (preferably an object instead of an empty string)
+        // The event data (preferably an object instead of an empty string)
+        data
     );
     ```

-    Subscribe

     To subscribe to an event:
     ```
     // Subscribe to an event handler
     await this.app().c('observer').subscribe(
-        '<publisherModule>',       // The publisher module
+        // The publisher module
+        '<publisherModule>',
-        '<publishedEvent>',        // The event to listen for
+        // The event to listen for
+        '<publishedEvent>',
-        '<subscriberModule>',      // The subscriber module
+        // The subscriber module
+        '<subscriberModule>',
-        '<subscriberMethod>',      // The method to handle the event
+        // The method to handle the event
+        '<subscriberMethod>',
-        subscriptionId = ''        // Optional: Subscription ID (if provided, it ensures only one subscriber with that ID can be added)
+        // Optional: Subscription ID (if provided, it ensures only one
+        // subscriber with that ID can be added)
+        subscriptionId = ''
     );
     ```
         Note: Refer to app/code/observerExamplePublisher and app/code/observerExampleSubscriber for examples of how to use the publisher and subscriber.